Tishleric/uikitxv2/memory-bank/code-index.md

 - `src/components/button.py` - Implementation of the Button component wrapper.
 - `src/components/combobox.py` - Implementation of the ComboBox (dropdown) component wrapper.
+- `src/components/datatable.py` - Implementation of the DataTable component wrapper for displaying tabular data.
 - `src/components/graph.py` - Implementation of the Graph component wrapper for Plotly figures.
 - `src/components/grid.py` - Implementation of the Grid layout component for arranging multiple UI components.
 - `src/components/listbox.py` - Implementation of the ListBox component wrapper for multi-selection.